A Look at the History, Founding, and Idea of the American Field and Field Trialing.

 This effort was also followed by the establishment of an official stud book in which to keep records of the most proficient dogs, as stud books were not kept prior to the trials and breeders would be able to keep track of much more than names and conformation.
 The field trials were then off to a rough but successful start which would later gain popularity in the United States as pointers and English setters would be imported from Europe, although it would take eight years before the trials would cross the Atlantic.

-Somehow in my work with bird dogs I’ve learned to understand that scientific explanation can be met with religious proclamation.
+Somehow in my work with gun dogs I’ve learned to understand that scientific explanation can be met with religious proclamation.
 I’d love to open up with a statement endowed to Man by the One Most High if you could bear with me and allow me to delve into my own Southern church upbringing.
 I missed church last Sunday anyway, so what better time than the present to reflect on some things universal.

 Darwin, God, and the Betterment of Breeds